valters-tomsons/arcadia/README.md

 Game             |   Status      | Live status
 -----------------| ----------    | -----
+Mercenaries 2    | Online        | No leaderboards.
 Bad Company 2    | COOP Only     | **Requires Onslaught DLC**, only player hosted servers.
 No servers for regular multiplayer.
-Mercenaries 2    | Online/Patch  | Requires SSL bypass patch, available in RPCS3
 Battlefield 1943 | Tutorial Only | Can connect.
 No servers.

 ## RPCS3 Configuration